 The insanity of that island in terms of people there was astounding.
 We have never seen so many tourists in one place in our entire lives.
 It was so bad that we had to be super creative to take any pictures.
-On top of that the locals there were constantly trying to sell something and following you every step of the way.
-It was one of those places where you won’t go in, experience it, and move on as quickly as possible.
+On top of that the locals, there were constantly trying to sell something and following you every step of the way.
+It is one of those places where you want to go in, experience it as fast as possible (take a quick photo), and get out!

 Phi Phi Islands

 We were not lucky enough to get closer to the Phi Phi islands.
 The government had closed them due to the number of tourists and mainly due to the fact that the sunscreen on them was killing the local reefs.
 Initially, that made zero sense to us but once we did some snorkeling there we witnessed it with our own eyes.
 Just imagine for a minute how many tourists had to be there daily that the sunscreen on them would actually kill the reefs under them.
 Just unbelievable.
 It just shows again how touristy the Phi Phi islands have actually become.

 Fishing Village Island